spryker/spryker-docs/docs/pbc/all/cart-and-checkout/202204.0/base-shop/tutorials-and-howtos/howto-implement-customer-approval-process-based-on-a-generic-state-machine.md

 ---
-title: "HowTo: Implement customer approval process based on a generic state machine"
+title: Implement a customer approval process based on a generic state machine
 description: The guide describes the implementation flow of a customer approval process based on a state machine.
 last_updated: Jun 16, 2021
 template: howto-guide-template